TrebledJ/trebledj.github.io/README.md

 My personal website.
 Visit it here: [trebledj.me](https://trebledj.me).

-## Note on Plagiarism
+## Copyright, Plagiarism, and Other Legal Palaver

+All textual content and opinions expressed are my own, unless otherwise cited.
+Images come from a variety of sources; some are self-made, some (especially memes) are copied or generated using a pre-existing template.

-Feel free to refer to my code—sewn together from various sources—for your inspiration.
+Code is sewn together from various sources.
+Feel free to refer to the logic, templating, and design for your inspiration.

 Aside from that, please don't plagiarise any of my blog content.
-You may be a stackoverflow-code-copypasta guru, but don't be so low as to copypasta my writing without citing/linking back.

-Please respect the copyright. (c) TrebledJ.
+If you do reference the content, please link to the relevant post.

+This is not a legal notice; just a call to be human.

 ## Setup